Insights

 Simplifying healthcare compliance

-Duva envisions a centralized "source of truth" to address these challenges.
-This repository would house all relevant compliance information, updated in real-time through AI and machine learning: “I want to turn the old compliance culture from a burden into a benefit via tech-enabled compliance modernization.”
+Duva envisions a highly automated, centralized “source of truth” to address these issues.
+This living repository would house all compliance information, updated in real-time using AI and machine learning.

 DIVIDER

-“Being non-compliant causes tremendous member abrasion.
-Members complain and call their senators, congresspeople and regulators, and it gets ugly real fast.
-This healthcare compliance solution would lessen the risk and the cost.”
+“Being noncompliant causes tremendous member abrasion.
+Members complain and call their congresspeople and regulators, and it gets ugly real fast.
+This solution would lessen both the risk and the cost.”

 DIVIDER